Easy + Fun Jellyfish Paper Plate Craft (No Template Needed)

 - Ribbon is another great choice in place of yarn.

-If you have any questions, check below to see if they’ve already been answered.
+If you have any questions about this great activity, check below to see if they’ve already been answered.
 Don’t see your question?
 Leave it for me in the comments!

 What kind of paint will work best on my paper plate jellyfish?